nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <box type="warning">

-You should provide a positive integer that is smaller than the number of contacts stored in CampusConnect for `PERSON_INDEX`.
+You should provide a positive integer that is smaller than or equal to the number of contacts stored in CampusConnect for `PERSON_INDEX`.

 </box>